GrowGardens.ai

 Planting calendar

-June Planting Guide for Seattle, WA: Raised Beds, Containers & In-Ground Gardens
+June Planting Guide for Seattle, WA: Raised Beds, Containers, and In-Ground Gardens

-In June, Seattle gardeners can focus on planting warm-season vegetables and herbs in raised beds, containers, and in-ground gardens.
-This is an ideal time to transplant seedlings and sow heat-tolerant crops while continuing to care for early spring plantings.
+In June, Seattle gardeners can focus on warm-season crops and late spring plantings in raised beds, containers, and in-ground gardens.
+This is an ideal time to plant heat-tolerant vegetables and herbs while continuing to nurture transplants started earlier.
+Avoid frost-sensitive plants that need cooler conditions as summer approaches.

 Plant now (quick list)